Way of the Warrior Kid

 Way of the Warrior Kid is an upcoming American drama film directed by McG and written by Will Staples.
 It is based on the 2017 children's novel of the same name by Jocko Willink.
-It stars Chris Pratt, who also serves as a producer, alongside Linda Cardellini and Jude Hill.
+It stars Chris Pratt, who also serves as a producer, alongside Jude Hill and Linda Cardellini.

+Way of the Warrior Kid is scheduled to be released on Apple TV on November 20, 2026.

 Premise

 A bullied 11-year-old named Marc learns to find his inner warrior over one summer with the help of his Navy SEAL uncle Jake.